ihmeuw/easylink/src/linker/containers/spark_cluster/README.md

 # spark_cluster container
 NOTE: Use of `linker build-spark-cluster` currently requires building an image.sif from this directory.

-This is done by running the following command from the `linker` this directory:
+This is done by running the following commands this directory:

 ```
 # build the image